A man and woman carry moving boxes.

 Key Takeaways

-1. The United States median gross rent was $1,406 in 2023, according to the United States Census Bureau.
-However, costs vary by state and city.
+1. The United States median gross rent was $1,487 in 2024, according to the United States Census Bureau.

 2. Landlords often run a credit check on apartment applicants to determine their financial responsibility.